-Top Ten Differences Between "Cendrillon" and "Aschenputtel" (Two Versions of the "Cinderella" Tale)
+Top 10 Differences Between "Cendrillon" and "Aschenputtel" (Two Versions of the "Cinderella" Tale)

-"Cinderella" is a classic European folk tale and an often adapted work of literature.
-It is the story about a young woman who is pure at heart, but who is forced by her wicked stepmother and stepsisters to work for them as a maid.
-Through magic, she then receives a makeover that lasts until midnight when the spell is broken, and enters a ball organized by a king where she falls in love with the prince.
-But as she runs off at midnight, she loses one of her slippers.
-The prince now searches for the woman who fits into the shoe, finds Cinderella, recognizes her when she tries on the slipper and they live happily ever after.This is what almost all versions of the tale have in common, but over time and in different countries, certain differences in the storytelling have developed, some of which are small, others of which are more essential.
+"Cinderella" is a classic European folk tale and an often-adapted work of literature.
+It tells the story of a young woman who is pure of heart but is forced by her wicked stepmother and stepsisters to work for them as a maid.
+Through magic, she receives a makeover that lasts until midnight, when the spell is broken.
+She attends a ball organized by a king, where she falls in love with the prince.
+As she flees at midnight, she loses one of her slippers.
+The prince then searches for the woman who fits the shoe, finds Cinderella, and recognizes her when she tries it on.
+They live happily ever after.This plot is common to nearly all versions of the tale, but over time and across different countries, certain differences in the storytelling have developed.
+Some of these differences are minor, while others are more significant.

-"Cendrillon" by Charles Perault is a French adaptation from 1697, "Aschenputtel" by Brothers Grimm is a German version from 1819 (there was an earlier version from 1812, but the other one is the popular one).
-While neither of them are the original versions of the story, they rank among the best known ones, and depending on the country, either of them may be seen as the definite version.
-Disney's famous film adaptation is based on "Cendrillon" as are most American movies based on the tale, but several Central European films tell the "Aschenputtel" version.
+"Cendrillon," by Charles Perrault, is a French adaptation from 1697.
+"Aschenputtel," by the Brothers Grimm, is a German version from 1819 (an earlier version from 1812 exists, but the 1819 version is the more popular one).
+While neither adaptation represents the original version of the story, both rank among the best-known renditions.
+Depending on the country, one may be considered the definitive version.
+Disney's famous film adaptation is based on "Cendrillon," as are most American movies inspired by the tale.
+However, several Central European films depict the "Aschenputtel" version.

-Overall, the main difference is the tone.
-"Cendrillon" is far more family friendly and even somewhat playful, and finds a peaceful solution.
-"Aschenputtel" is darker, more violent and has more symbolism, it goes further in order to characterize the situation and people involved, and to reward the good hearted and punish the mean spirited.
+Overall, the main difference between the two lies in their tone.
+"Cendrillon" is far more family-friendly, even somewhat playful, and offers a peaceful resolution.
+"Aschenputtel" is darker, more violent, and rich in symbolism.
+It goes further in characterizing the people involved, rewarding the kind-hearted and punishing the cruel.

-Personally, I'd say that both are timeless moral tales in its own right.
-If you want to read an enchanting magical story to your child that shows that modesty and kindness will ultimately triumph, go for "Cendrillon".
-If you like yourself a more intense tale in which the evil doers are ultimately punished, and that features several poetic and metaphorical images, go for "Aschenputtel".
+Personally, I believe both are timeless moral tales in their own right.
+If you want to share an enchanting, magical story with your child that emphasizes how modesty and kindness ultimately triumph, choose "Cendrillon."
+If you prefer a more intense tale in which evildoers are severely punished and that contains poetic and metaphorical imagery, opt for "Aschenputtel."

 This is the most apparent difference.
 Those who mainly know the Disney version are familiar with the fairy who helps Cinderella get her time to shine.
 The ultimate moral in the French version is that sometimes one needs the help of a friend to achieve success.